Working with MCF

 Applicant Process and Timeline

-The application process for the 2013 cycle of grants is closed.
+The application process for the 2014 cycle is by invitation only.

-Please refer to our website for more information on the Foundation’s Arts and Culture Community Grant goal, including a logic model and resource information.
+Please refer to this page of our website for more information on the Foundation’s Arts and Culture Community Grant area.

 Approach B: Grantmaking, convening, and technical assistance to support audience development efforts.